TeamDev-Archive/AppEngine-Meter/README.md

 =======

 App Engine Meter is very similar to other [JMeter listeners](http://jmeter.apache.org/usermanual/listeners.html).
-Just add it to your test plan:Êright-click on your `Thread Group` and select `Add->Listener->App Engine Cost Report`.
+Just add it to your test plan: right-click on your `Thread Group` and select `Add->Listener->App Engine Cost Report`.
 That's it!

 Contribute